swseighman/GraalVM-Native-Image-Oracle-Database/README.md

 'SELECT * FROM DUAL' returned: X
 ```
+Let's perform a query:
 ```
 $ java -cp .:/ojdbc11-21.1.0.0.jar DataSourceSample "SELECT TO_CHAR (SYSDATE, 'MM-DD-YYYY HH24:MI:SS') \"NOW\" FROM DUAL"
 ```
+For a simple performance test, we'll time how long it takes to connect to the database and perform the same query:
 ```
 $ time java -cp .:/ojdbc11-21.1.0.0.jar DataSourceSample "SELECT TO_CHAR (SYSDATE, 'MM-DD-YYYY HH24:MI:SS') \"NOW\" FROM DUAL"
 Driver Name: Oracle JDBC driver